 Figure 2.
-Orography of the south Languedoc-Roussillon including the Aude department in the simulations (a) REF and (b) NOALB in which the Albera Massif is removed.
-Solid black lines indicate French departments and country borders.
-Stars indicate towns which were affected by the HPEand mentioned in the article: "V" is Villegailhenc, "T" is Trèbes, "Cu" is Cuxac-Cabardès and "Co" is Conques-sur-Orbiel.
+Orography of the south Languedoc-Roussillon including the Aude department in simulations (a) REF and (b) NOALB in which the Albera Massif is removed.
+Stars indicate towns affected by the HPE and mentioned in the article: "V" is Villegailhenc, "T" is Trèbes, "Cu" is Cuxac-Cabardès and "Co" is Conques-sur-Orbiel.
 The two red stars are landmarks displayed in other figures of the article.
 Red contours indicate mountain massifs.